rkyzk/your-poetry/README.md

 |3|Display 'No profiles found with the name.' when no matches are found.|--|Enter testuser (type fast--don't pose longer than 1 second inbetween.) and wait.|A note 'No profiles found with the name.' is displayed.|A note 'No profiles found with the name.' is displayed.
 After that many profiles are displayed for a moment, and then the note appears again.|fail|2023/7/23|
 |4|The search will not run if only spaces are entered.|--|Enter a space and wait.|The search will not run.|The search was run, and profiles were displayed.|fail|2023/7/23|

+Tests no. 2 and 3 failed -- this will be discussed later.
 To fix the bug found in test no. 4, I rewrote the code in useEffect after line 17 in SearchProfiles.js.
 I conducted the test again as follows:<br>

 Test No.|Feature|Preparation Steps if any|Test Steps|Expected results|Actual results|Pass/Fail|Date|
 |:---| :--- | :--- |:---| :--- | :--- |:---| :--- |
 |5|The search will not run if only spaces are entered.|--|Enter a space and wait.|The search doesn't run.|The search didn't run.|pass|2023/7/23|

-Test no. 2 and 3 failed and will be discussed .